Master of Fine Arts

 - A varied curriculum that integrates practical and critical skills across diverse media and disciplines.

-- Professional development including a Contemporary Art Seminar (CAP), graduate group critiques, individual meetings with graduate advisors and the support of the Artist Resource Center.
+- Professional development including a Contemporary Art Seminar (CAP), graduate group critiques, individual meetings with graduate advisors and the support of Career Services.

 - Teaching opportunities and the ability to apply for outside exhibitions and grants, including SMFA Travel Grants.